Optimal Transport for Structure Learning Under Missing Data: Limitations and Future Works

-We propose OTM, a framework based on optimal transport for DAG learning under missing data.
-We reaffirm that subsequently performing causal discovery on the pre-imputed data is sub-optimal, whereas the existing end-to-end framework exhibits inefficacy on more complex graphs.
-OTM is shown to be more robust and scalable approach while being flexible enough to accommodate any existing score-based causal discovery algorithms.
-Our work contributes a promising avenue for further applications of OT in causal discovery.
-Our future research aims to address more challenging settings wherein OTM remains limited, such as cyclic causal graphs or graphs with latent confounders.
+We have proposed OTM, a framework based on optimal transport for DAG learning under missing data.
+OTM is shown to be more robust and scalable approach while being flexible to accommodate many existing score-based causal discovery algorithms.
+Our training routine is strongly motivated by the principles for identifying the model parameters and complete data distribution under M(C)AR data in previous literature.
+However, since our optimization objective with the DAG constraint is highly non-convex, it is thus difficult to provide theoretical convergence results, which remains a challenge for optimization-based causal discovery algorithms in non-linear ANMs \citep{wei2020dags,ng2022convergence,gao2022missdag}.
+Furthermore, due to its prevalence in real-world settings, identifiability of the causal graph under MNAR data is a significant research problem that deserves further efforts.
+Given the effectiveness of our current approach, we believe leveraging extra graphical conditions about MNAR data would help improve the performance.
+Other future directions include more challenging settings wherein OTM is currently inapplicable, such as cyclic causal graphs or graphs with latent confounders.